yang-sec/CAN-SessionKey/README.md

 <strong>For ACSAC'20 artifact evaluation reviewers:

-One Arduino UNO microcontroller board is needed to run Part 1.
-An extra Arduino UNO board and one Arduino Due board are needed to run Part 2.
+One Arduino Uno microcontroller board is needed to run Part 1.
+An extra Arduino Uno board and one Arduino Due board are needed to run Part 2.
 Please feel free to open a new issue for any question/concern.
 Thanks:)</strong>

 # CAN-SessionKey
 This repo includes the hardware specs, code, and documentation for evaluating SKDC and SSKT, two session key distribution protocols for CAN/CAN-FD bus.
 Background information and detailed protocol workflow can be found in our ACSAC'20 (Dec 7-11, 2020) paper <em>Session Key Distribution Made Practical for CAN and CAN-FD Message Authentication.</em>